erikmswan/game-recommendations/readme.md

     - An excellent, modern top-down shmup with a fun setting of colonial America on Mars.
 Gets very difficult -- fun to play with friends.
 - **Portal 2** (Single/Multiplayer)
 - **Don't Starve Together** (Single/Multiplayer)
+    - A fun top-down survival/crafting game.
+Wonderful illustrated art style.
+Takes a bit to learn the build system.
 - **Overcooked 1 & 2** (Single/Multiplayer)
+    - I've always wanted to get a good group playing this, but everyone I play it with says it is too stressful.
+Up to 4 people work in a kitchen to prepare meals -- chop stuff, cook stuff, and basically manage a kitchen while all coordinating with each other.
+A great challenge, but -- yeah it's as stressful as it sounds.

 ## Puzzle
 - **The Return of the Obra Dinn** (Singleplayer)